 MIT Lincoln Laboratory is closely monitoring the COVID-19 pandemic and will communicate the appropriate responses, adapt Laboratory policies as needed, and provide resources for the Laboratory community to stay safe.
 This is a rapidly evolving situation and protecting the health and safety of the MIT community is paramount.
 We encourage employees to continue to visit the COVID-19 Pandemic website on our intranet.
-At this time, Lincoln Laboratory has extended its flexible work policy through the end of 2021.

 COVID-19 control and prevention protocols

 Lincoln Laboratory complies with Centers for Disease Control and Prevention, Department of Defense, Commonwealth of Massachusetts, and MIT Medical guidance on infection control and prevention.
 We expect our employees, visitors, and contractors to comply with this guidance.